sauravvs22/sauravvs22/README.md

 Hi there 👋
-I'm Saurav, a passionate data scientist and machine learning enthusiast with a knack for neural networks and deep learning.
-My journey in data science is paved with various projects showcasing my skills in turning data into insights and predictive models.
+I'm Saurav, a passionate data scientist and software development enthusiast with a knack for Data Structures and Algo, neural networks, and deep learning.
+My journey in data science has paved the way for various projects showcasing my skills in turning data into insights and predictive models.

 🔭 I’m currently working on A deep neural network for generative AI.
 In this, I have created CNN algorithms for style transfer.
 Also integrated UI tkinter for the window application

-🌱 I’m currently learning Advanced techniques in reinforcement learning and also learning Software development.
+🌱 I’m currently learning Advanced reinforcement learning techniques and Software development.

 👯 I’m looking to collaborate on Open-source machine learning projects or Kaggle competitions.

-🤔 I’m looking for help with how I can process the images faster with TensorFlow.

 📫 How to reach me: https://www.linkedin.com/in/saurav-sonawane-40a721169/